I explore how people come together to build, contest, and transform the social, civic, and technological worlds they inhabit.

 I bring almost three decades of experience to this work.
-I've published a couple of books, written articles, exhibited internationally, worked in agencies and studios, collaborated with industry and government, spoken to diverse audiences, served on the boards of non-profits, and foraged fruit in a few cities.
+I've published books, written articles, exhibited internationally, worked in agencies and studios, collaborated with industry, government and communities, spoken to diverse audiences, served on the boards of non-profits, and foraged fruit in a few cities.

 For a bit more formal bio (but not too formal)…

-Currently, I’m a Professor at the Georgia Institute of Technology and, from 2024 through 2026, I’m a visiting Professor at Princeton University.
+Currently, I’m a Professor at the Georgia Institute of Technology.
+From 2024 through 2026, I was a visiting Professor at Princeton University, where I helped develop a novel Design program.
 In the past, I also had the privilege of being a visiting professor at the Umeå Institute of Design.

 As an academic, I regularly publish in design, science and technology studies, and human-computer interaction journals and conference proceedings.
 I’m the author of two books on design and democracy, Adversarial Design and Design as Democratic Inquiry, both published by MIT Press.
 I’m also a co-editor of the MIT Press journal Design Issues.
 In 2025 I was inducted into the SIGCHI Academy for my contributions to the field of Human-Computer Interaction, and that year I was also awarded the STS Infrastructure Award from the Society for the Social Studies of Science, for my work as a co-editor of the DigitalSTS Handbook.